baijuka/matzone_v1/TEST.md

 ## Testing user stories
 ### Viewing and navigation:

-## Testing user stories
-### Viewing and navigation:
 **1. As a shopper I want to be able to	view a list of products so that I can see what is available.**
-- To view all the available products, the user can navigate to the products page via the landing page either by clicking on the menu links on the Navbar or SHOP NOW button on the landing page:
+- To view all the available products, the user can navigate to the products page via the landing page either by clicking on the menu links on the Navbar or SHOP NOW button on the landing page

 **2. As a shopper I want to be able to	view individual product so that I can identify the price, description, product rating and other details.**
 - To view individual products and get more information about them, first the user need to go to produt list either by clicking the 'SHOP NOW' button on the landing page or menu links on the Navbar.